PKU-SEC-Lab/Jetson-PI-Edge/README.md

 ## FlashRT Python API Example

 Install FlashRT by following the [FlashRT README](https://github.com/flashrt-project/FlashRT) before using this API path.
 The same JetsonPI provider can then be called through FlashRT without starting the HTTP foreground server.
-The provider library is usually produced under the FlashRT build tree, for example `<FlashRT repo>/cpp/<build-dir>/libflashrt_cpp_llama_cpp_provider_c.so`.

 ```python
 import os